 Here are a few things you should consider:

 When was your current system developed?
 Was it developed specifically for your business?

 If your software was developed 10-30 years ago, there’s a good chance you’ll need to start with a new system- particularly if you originally bought an off-the-shelf solution.
-If your software was custom built for you, but is ageing, you should consider whether this technology continues to support your growth, or whether it is holding you back.

 Are team members struggling to perform basic, day-to-day tasks with your current system?

 This can cause frustration amongst key team members, and you’ll also be wasting a huge amount of resources as staff are continually fixing bugs instead of working on tasks that move your business forward.

 Is your vendor still providing support and security patches for your current software system?